matrix-org/synapse/README.rst

 Support
 =======

-If you need support installing or managing Synapse, please join [`#synapse:matrix.org`](https://matrix.to/#/#synapse:matrix.org) (from a matrix.org account if necessary) and ask your questions there.
+For support installing or managing Synapse, please join [`#synapse:matrix.org`](https://matrix.to/#/#synapse:matrix.org) (from a matrix.org account if necessary) and ask questions there.
 We do not use GitHub issues for support requests, only for bug reports and feature requests.